fortyplustwo/yalgaar/README.md

 Why?
 ----

-Yalgaar has been created to help the [save the Internet](http://savetheinternet.in) movement by helping trend the various hashtags and tweets related to it.
+Yalgaar has been created to help the movement driven by [Save The Internet](http://savetheinternet.in) and [Net Neutrality](http://netneutrality.in) by helping trend the various hashtags and tweets related to it.

 Since, Twitter does not count re-tweets towards the trending count, we need to make available "new" tweets.
 Though one can go to Twitter search results for a